Social Order Maintenance Act

 Article 50

-Punishments shall be administered by police authorities.
-Failure to pay the full fine before the due date will be referred by police authorities for administrative execution in accordance with the laws.
+Police authorities shall administer punishments.
+Failure to pay the total fine before the due date will be referred by police authorities for administrative execution in accordance with the laws.

 Article 51